2020 Baabda prison escape

 On 21 November 2020, 69 inmates escaped from a prison in Baabda, Lebanon.

 It was reported that the prisoners smashed their cell doors and attacked prison guards.
 Fifteen escapees were re-arrested and another four turned themselves in after.
-Five others were killed and one was injured in a car crash after stealing the car on the run.
-44 escapees were not caught.
+Five others were killed, and one was injured in a car crash after stealing the car on the run.
+Forty-four escapees were not caught.
+Five escapees were killed when a car that they stole crashed into a tree during a police chase.

+In March 2021, police caught the organizer of the jailbreak, a Lebanese man identified only as "A.J.", during a raid in Bourj el-Barajneh.
+Under interrogation, he admitted to stealing "more than 30" motorcycles and selling them in a refugee camp.

+Ever since this event, Lebanese security forces have put extra measures to guard their prisons and keep them safe.